 Hammond organs have two levels of keyboards, with 61 keys per keyboard.
 But this isn’t the difficult part, in fact, its waterfall positioning may make it easier to play.
 This difficulty comes from the fact that these keys are not velocity-sensitive.
 So, any changes you make to the velocity of your movements don’t change the volume. you would have to hold down a key for how long you’d want it to play.

 Other challenges include the lack of a sustain pedal, preset keys, rotary switches- the list honestly goes on.
 But once you’ve mastered it- you’d honestly be unstoppable.

 The accordion is about as hard as it looks.
 Imagine having to play the keyboard with one hand while juggling with the other, all while spinning around in circles.
 That’s kind of what it feels like…sort of.
 Accordions come in two forms- button accordions and keyboard accordions.
-The right hand does the melody playing while the left is for harmonies.
+The right-hand does the melody playing while the left is for harmonies.

 It’s quite unique in the way that you have to hold it and move the bellows in and out.
-The airflow and pressure then plays a big part in the sound that you shape.
+The airflow and pressure then play a big part in the sound that you shape.
 So, if you’re a good multitasker, we may have just found the instrument for you.

 Got a question about Soundbrenner wearables?
 Reach out to us at [email protected], we’re happy to help!

 Launching a crowdfunding campaign today on Kickstarter, Core 2 by…

 A melody in your mind?
 Don’t miss these rhythm tips…